ubalklen/Artificial-Intelligence-Course-Notes/reinforcement-learning.md

 Policy iteration, in its turn, starts with a random policy and then calculate *V* for each state according to that policy (the **policy evaluation** step).
 In another step, the action that generates the best value in each state is compared to the one prescribed by the current policy.
 If a different action is better than the one in the policy, the policy is updated to prescribe this new action instead (the **policy improvement** step).
 The method runs until convergence.
 Policy iteration exploits the fact that we don't need to know exactly the true state values in order to find the optimal policy.

 ## Monte-Carlo Policy Evaluation
-As we saw in the last section, there are solutions for the problem of finding an optimal policy when all the components of an MDP are known.
+As we saw in the last section, there are solutions for the problem of finding an optimal policy when all the components of a MDP are known.
 But what if we don't know the transition probabilities?
 This is a more realistic scenario, as it would be impossible or infeasible to model the *T* function beforehand.

 In such an environment, we can apply **model-free methods** that are akin to policy evaluation.
 We try some policy, evaluate it and improve it if other actions turn out to be better.